davidalber/geneagrapher/README.md

 ![Zwinger math genealogy](images/zwinger-geneagraph.png)

 ### Multiple Node Ancestry: Petrus Ryff and Theodor Zwinger
-To produce the combined ancestry DOT file for Petrus Ryff and Theodor Zwinger and save it in the file ryff_zwinger.dot', run the command
+To produce the combined ancestry DOT file for Petrus Ryff and Theodor Zwinger and save it in the file ryff_zwinger.dot, run the command

 ```
 ggrapher -o ryff_zwinger.dot 125148:a 130248:a